MileHacker Logo

 • Official currency is the Euro (€, EUR).
 ATMs are widely available.

-• Visa, Mastercard, and Maestro are widely accepted, including for small purchases.
+• Visa, Mastercard, and Maestro are widely accepted, even in the case of small purchases.

 • Money exchange offices can be found but may offer less favorable rates than withdrawing Euros directly from an ATM.